Dezrao1/Java-Assignments/README.md

 # Java-Assignments
-Compilation of all challenges given in our OOP 2 Lectures
+Compilation of all challenges given in our OOP 2 Lectures.
+Name: Daniel Thuku Ndumbe
+Adm:190374
+GROUP: ICS 2.1 C